Do you know your BMI? Increasingly, people know theirs, just as they know their cholesterol level.

 - sleep apnea.

-Current estimates suggest that up to 365,000 excess deaths due to obesity occur each year in the U.S. In addition, independent of any particular disease, people with high BMIs often report feeling better, both physically and psychologically, once they lose excess weight.
+According to the WHO, nearly three million people die yearly worldwide due to being overweight or obese.
+In addition, independent of any particular disease, people with high BMIs often report feeling better, both physically and psychologically, once they lose excess weight.

 Should we stop giving so much "weight" to BMI?

 Actually, this should come as no surprise.
 BMI, as a single measure, would not be expected to identify cardiovascular health or illness; the same is true for cholesterol, blood sugar, or blood pressure as a single measure.
-And while cardiovascular health is important, it’s not the only measure of health!
-For example, this study did not consider conditions that might also be relevant to an individual with an elevated BMI, such as liver disease or arthritis.
+And while cardiovascular health is important, it's not the only measure of health!
+For example, the study mentioned above did not consider conditions that might also be relevant to an individual with an elevated BMI, such as liver disease or arthritis.
 In addition, BMI may be more useful at predicting future rather than current health.
 Those who are healthy and overweight or obese are more likely to develop diabetes or other negative health consequences over time, according to studies such as this one and this one.

 As a single measure, BMI is clearly not a perfect measure of health.
 But it's still a useful starting point for important conditions that become more likely when a person is overweight or obese.
 In my view, it's a good idea to know your BMI.
 But it's also important to recognize its limitations.